EEtele/SapiTrello-csoport-11/README.md

 #### Usage
 * Always put parameters in "" quotes, example:
 	` user new "username" "user@example.com"`
-* Also, please don't use " as quote in description
+* Also, please don't use `"` other than to separate parameters

 ### User
 * Create new user